SailFish17/Credit_Risk_Analysis/README.md

     * Recall    - Low Risk:  0.94

 ## Summary:
-The results show that the Sensitivity (recall) of EasyEnsembleClassifier for both low and High Risk is over .90, which is most desirable and is balanced out by the F1 (harmonic mean score of .97 (2(Precision * Sensitivity)/(Precision + Sensitivity)).
-Therefore we can best assert that Bag of balanced boosted learners also known as EasyEnsemble is the most preferred method for the highest accuracy scoring
+The results were generally good.
+They show that the Sensitivity (recall) of EasyEnsembleClassifier for both low and High Risk is over .90, a desirable result that is balanced out by the F1 (harmonic mean score of .97 (2(Precision * Sensitivity)/(Precision + Sensitivity)).
+It can be stated that Bag of balanced boosted learners also known as EasyEnsemble is the most preferred method for the highest accuracy scoring.